A Scalable Multi-Task Model for Virtual Sensors: Related work

 \textbf{Time series foundation models} Recently, foundation models have emerged, forecasting univariate \citep{das2024timesfm,chronos,rasul2024lagllama,goswami2024moment,liu2024timer,liu2025sundial,auer2025tirex} or multivariate time series \citep{woo2024unifiedtraining,gao2024units,cohen2024toto,ekambaram2024tinytimemixers}, sometimes with additional covariates \citep{das2024tide,wang2024timexer,auer2025cosmic,patil2025morpheus,ansari2025chronos2}.
 These models have shown impressive forecasting performance and generalization capability, outperforming specialized approaches \citep{chronos}.
 However, large foundation models impose considerable computation requirements, constraining their applicability in sensor networks and on edge devices \citep{goetz2025localmerging}.
 Further, current time series foundation models are only able to forecast signals for which they have past context and cannot generalize to predict new signals from other measurements, making them incompatible with virtual sensor tasks.
 Building on the assumption of self-contained time series \citep{chen2025selfcontainedtimeseries}, some approaches limit cross-signal interactions to reduce model complexity, often utilizing proxy measures for signal importance such as the correlation \citep{lee2024partialcd,chen2024channelclustering,liu2024dgcformer,qiu2025duet,hu2025timefilter}.
-However, these methods do not realize efficiency improvements in practice, as the unstructured sparsity they induce cannot be exploited by standard hardware for computational speedup.
+However, these methods do not realize efficiency improvements in practice, as the unstructured sparsity they induce cannot be exploited \mbox{by standard hardware for computational speedup.}

-We propose a unified foundation model for multiple virtual sensors within a sensor network that leverages cross-task synergies while maintaining computational efficiency.
+We propose a unified and scalable model for multiple virtual sensors within a sensor network that leverages cross-task synergies while maintaining computational efficiency.
 It learns the set of relevant input signals, minimizing expert knowledge requirements and enhancing explainability.